-- This project is included in the FY24 Capital Investment Plan.
-0 - This project was originally below Board of Trustees threshold for approval.
-0
+- o This project is included in the FY24 Capital Investment Plan. - This project was originally below Board of Trustees threshold for approval.

-- During design, the extent of the rehabilitation was expanded which increased the total project 0 cost above the Board of Trustees threshold for approval. - The project will reconstruct the existing parking lot on the east side of the Outpatient Care East Ο facility. - The new layout will enhance traffic flow and improve patient access by optimizing both pedestrian 0 pathways and vehicular travel lanes. - Construction is contingent upon the approval and completion of the New West Parking Lot (OSU-0 240639), which will provide temporary parking during the east lot's renovation.
+- o During design, the extent of the rehabilitation was expanded which increased the total project cost above the Board of Trustees threshold for approval. - The project will reconstruct the existing parking lot on the east side of the Outpatient Care East facility. - The new layout will enhance traffic flow and improve patient access by optimizing both pedestrian pathways and vehicular travel lanes. - Construction is contingent upon the approval and completion of the New West Parking Lot (OSU-240639), which will provide temporary parking during the east lot's renovation.

 Approval is requested to enter into professional services and construction contracts.
-0